groue/GRMustache/Guides/view_model.md

 }
 ```

-### Default values for any key
+### Default values

+The `name` method above would provide a default value for the `name` key only.

-The `valueForUndefinedKey:` method lets you provide a default value for any key.
-It is triggered when no object in the context stack would provide a value for a given key.
+Override `valueForUndefinedKey:` when you want to provide a default value for any key.

 `Document.m`